Peteroms/peters-hugo-cms/site/content/_index.md

       own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
 values:
-  heading: Our values
+  heading: Why me?
-  text: Coffee is an amazing part of human culture but it has a dark side too –
-    one of colonialism and mindless abuse of natural resources and human lives.
-    We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+  text: I value accountability, transparency, and ethical practice, ensuring
+    systems are built and operated according to best standards.
+I also respect collaboration, continuous improvement, and service excellence, believing that trust, consistency, and professionalism are essential to delivering dependable cloud and DevOps solutions.
 ---